grafana/attic/README.md

 1. git clone https://github.com/grafana/starter-panel.git into the data/plugins directory of your running Grafana (or git clone git@github.com:grafana/starter-panel.git if using ssh)
+2. `cd starter-panel`
-2. npm install
+3. npm install
-3. grunt && grunt watch
+4. grunt && grunt watch
-4. restart Grafana
+5. restart Grafana
-5. Check that your new plugin is available in Grafana.
+6. Check that your new plugin is available in Grafana.
 Refresh the page then create a new dashboard, then add the panel called Starter.
-6. Edit the panel and check that that you can change the background color option and the panel’s background changes color.
+7. Edit the panel and check that that you can change the background color option and the panel’s background changes color.

 ### Add a 3rd Party Library